 The Little Dublin Museum is crammed with items donated by the public and is run by locals, including a guide with a very witty repartee.

 The Guinness Storehouse.
 Don’t be put off if you’re not a fan of the velvet brew.
-This converted grain store is fascinating and very professionally run by an efficient and friendly team.
-The vintage marketing displays are fun.
+This converted grain store is architecturally and historically fascinating.
+The professional welcoming team are super efficient and friendly.
+The vintage marketing displays are fun (remember the Guinness Fish on a Bicycle Ad?).
 The rooftop bar offers one of the best views in Dublin.
+There’s even a tasting room with a knowledgeable beer sommelier on hand to ensure you appreciate your tipple.

 The James Joyce Museum is housed in a tiny historic turret and is filled with treasures, including the author’s death mask.
 The steps leading to the second floor are a nightmare though if you suffer from claustrophobia so give those a miss.